Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

                 yay -S vapoursynth-plugin-vsjet-meta-git
                 ```

-### Updating JET
+### Updating packages

 !!! example "Updating JET"
+    === "Stable"
+        Stable versions are built from tagged releases
+        of every JET package's git repository.

+        They aim to be free of major issues,
+        and are recommended for most users.

         === "Windows"
-        === "Stable"
             1. You can update the JET packages using the following command:

             ```bash
             $ vsjet
             ```
+        === "macOS"
+            1. You can update the JET packages using the following command:

+            ```bash
+            $ vsjet
+            ```
+        === "Linux"
+            === "Debian"
+                !!! info "Stub"
+                    This page is a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stubs).
+                    You can help by [expanding it](https://github.com/Jaded-Encoding-Thaumaturgy/JET-Guide?tab=readme-ov-file#contributing).

+            === "Arch"
+                !!! info "Stub"
+                    This page is a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stubs).
+                    You can help by [expanding it](https://github.com/Jaded-Encoding-Thaumaturgy/JET-Guide?tab=readme-ov-file#contributing).

     === "Nightly"
         !!! danger "Nightly version"
             Nightly/latest versions are not always stable.
             They may contain bugs or other issues that could cause problems.<br>
             If you run into issues,
             you can follow the "Stable" instructions again to roll back to a stable version.

+        Nightly (or "latest") versions are built from the latest commit
+        on the main branch of every JET package's git repository.

+        To install the latest versions of individual packages,
+        you must install them separately.<br>
+        A list of all package repositories can be found [here](https://github.com/orgs/Jaded-Encoding-Thaumaturgy/repositories?q=language%3APython).

+        === "Windows"
             1. If you want to install the nightly version,
             you can use the following command: